 - We offer free, ballpark estimates for our current stock plans as provided on each plan page, but require a non-refundable deposit for us to create a detailed specifications sheet with you.
 Once the plans and specifications are complete, we then have the construction plans and specifications formally bid with our vendors, suppliers, subcontractors.
 It takes 3 to 4 weeks to create the specifications, bidding and building a spreadsheet budget.
 However, if you elect to move forward with Texas Tiny Homes building the home for you, your deposit with us is considered part of your down-payment with the lender and it’s part of our earned builder profit.

-Our more expensive lots have an 800 square feet minimum size require with a tentative starting price of $99,000, which doesn’t included the mentioned options above in the smaller home.
+Our more expensive lots have an 800 square feet minimum size require with a tentative starting price of $99,000, (no longer a possibility), which doesn’t included the mentioned options above in the smaller home.
 However, until you select one of our in-stock plans, or we custom design one for you, and until the specifications for the home is formulated with your input, and until we get the plans and specifications formally bid by our vendors, suppliers, subcontractors, and because we are custom builder who lets you make your desired selections on each line item, we have no way to provide you with a realistic final sales price.
 Because our current supply of Granbury lots are not in the City of Granbury and do not have city sanitation/sewer system, our lots require onsite treatment of black and grey water.
 The tentative mentioned price does not include a sanitation/sewer system, but we have multiple options and pricing for that.
 This link goes over what is and is not included in the tentative sales price.

 We offer multiple types of “build job” contracts and one of those is a, “Cost Plus a Percentage Fee” contract, which allows you to see exactly how every dollar is spent to construct your home, as well as how much we earn in builder profit.
 These contracts are tied to your line item budget, so if you decide to spend more on certain line items than you initially selected during the specifications process, the additional cost of the line time, plus our builder profit percentage will incur.
 If you decide to scale back on any budget line items you will incur a credit for the difference that includes our builder profit.
 If lumber or concrete or other specified materials go up or down in cost from the time they were formally bid to the time they are actually purchased and installed, you will be either incur an additional expense or earn credit.